 Play audio (0.41)

-The classical music section holds speech and documentary programmes of all kinds.
+The collection holds speech and documentary programmes of all kinds.
 They include many tapes of talks and lectures given at the Sound Archive: Elisabeth Schwarzkopf discussing the work of her husband and record producer, Walter Legge; Yehudi Menuhin, Sándor Végh and Andor Foldes discussing Béla Bartók; reminiscences of the composers by Debussy's step-daughter and Prokofiev's son; Jonathan Harvey and Nigel Osborne giving accounts of working at IRCAM in Paris; and presentations and panels on such subjects as 'The art and science of transcending old records to LP', and 'The influence of the record industry on musical life today'.
 We have also recently recorded sixty interviews for an oral history of Glyndebourne Festival Opera.

 Listen to the French baritone Pierre Bernac talking about the composer Francis Poulenc.